 Provide an independent forum for those who dare to read, think, speak, and write to advance the professional, literary, and scientific understanding of sea power and other issues critical to global security.

 Rufus Phillips became a member of the Saigon Military Mission in 1954 and the following year served as the sole adviser to two Vietnamese army pacification operations, earning the CIA's Intelligence Medal of Merit for his work.
 He later worked as a CIA civilian case officer in Vietnam and Laos, then joined the U.S. Agency for International Development's Saigon Mission to lead its counterinsurgency efforts.
 In 1964 he became a consultant for USAID and the State Department and served as an adviser to Vice President Hubert Humphrey.
-He is the author of the Naval Institute Press book, Why Vietnam Matters.
+He lives in Arlington, VA.

 None found for this author.